SainsburyWellcomeCentre/NeuralPlayground/documents/style_guide.md

 > * `reset()`
 >     - Accepts: None
 >     - Returns:
->         - `observation`: *array*
+>         - `observation`: *np.array(dtype=float)*
 >             - Description: Any set of observation that can be encountered by the agent in the environment (position, visual features,...)
->         - `self.state` : *array*
+>         - `self.state` : *np.array(dtype=float)*
 >             - Description:  Variable containing the state of the environment (eg. position in the environment)
 >     - Description: Re-initialize state.
 Returns observation and state after the reset.
 Also returns time and step counters to 0.
 >
 > * `save_environment()`
 >     - Accepts:
 >         - `save_path`: *str*
->             - Description: Path to the file that the environment state will be saved to
+>             - Description: Path to the file that the environment state will be saved to.
+>         - `raw_object`: *bool*
+              - Description: If `True` then the raw object is saved.
+Otherwise saves the dictionary of attributes.
+If True, you can load the object by using `env = pd.read_pickle(save_path)`.
+If `False`, you can load the object by using `env.restore_environment(save_path)`.
 >     - Returns: None
 >     - Description: Save current variables of the environment to re-instantiate it in the same state later
 >
 > * `restore_environment()`
 >     - Accepts:
->         - `save_path`: *str* <!-- var name -->
+>         - `restore_path`: *str*
->             - Description: Path to the file that the environment state can be retrieved from
+>             - Description: Path to the file that the environment state can be retrieved from.
 >     - Returns: None
->     - Description: Restores the variables of the environment based on the stated save in `save_path`
+>     - Description: Restores the variables of the environment based on the stated save in `save_path()`.
 >
 > * `__eq__()`
 >     - Accepts:
 >         - `other`: *Environment*
 >             - Description: Another instantiation of the environment
 >     - Returns: *bool*
 >     - Description: Checks if two environments are equal by comparing all of its attributes.
-True if self and other are the same exact environment
+True if self and other are the same exact environment.
 >
 > * `get_trajectory_data()`
 >     - Accepts: None
 >     - Returns:
 >         - `self.history`: *list*
 >             - Description: Contains the transition history of all states in the environment.
-Differs from the history of an agent which may not
+Differs from the history of an agent which may not be fully observable or match the ground truth state.
 >     - Description: Returns state history of the environment since last reset.
 >
 > * `reward_function()`